juansamdphd/juansanar-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a _Postdocotral Fellow_ at the University of Victoria.
+I am a _Postdoctoral Fellow_ at the University of Victoria.
 My research in the Swayne Lab focuses on investigating the role of the channel-forming protein pannexin 1 (PANX1) in the regulation of nerve cell excitatory connections (known as dendritic spines) using confocal and super-resolution microscopy in fixed and living neurons.
 My research interests include dendritic spine plasticity, synapse and neuronal network formation, endogenous repair mechanisms, and applying data science principles to cell biology.
 I also team up with other members of the Swayne Lab that require microscopy, image analysis pipelines, and statistical analysis support.

 I am passionate about bridging basic science and medicine.
 I am a firm believer that strong basic science foundations during medical training are key factors in the formation of newer generations of medical professionals.
 My goal is to become a physician/scientist carrying on clinical-informed basic science to understand the molecular substrates of neuronal network dysfunction in the injured nervous system.